-You are not entitled to cancel the registration if:
+You can't cancel the registration if:

-You may also need to pay outstanding licence fees – see below
+You may also need to pay outstanding licence fees – see below.

 You may be refunded an amount equal to any unexpired licence fee paid.
 The transaction fee paid at the time the licence was purchased is non-refundable.